Offline DRM Protection: the importance of offline access for document DRM.

 The key point about providing offline access to secured documents is allowing users to make use of what they purchased whenever it suits them.
 When you buy a book you expect it to be available whenever you want it without anyone getting in the way.
 (But remember you only have the one book, not multiple copies of it.)

 Locklizard document DRM & PDF offline access

-The Locklizard PDF DRM scheme for offline document access is quite simple.
+The Locklizard PDF DRM scheme for offline DRM protection and offline document access is quite simple.
 When a protected document is being opened for the very first time a server needs to be contacted to verify the license and authorize use.
 But you never have to do this again unless you delete your licenses for some reason.
 (Maybe your hard disk fails or you load a new operating system.)

 So unless the user does something that the publisher has set as a system check (making a limited print copy for instance) then nothing is checked and the document opens.

 This is also true if a document has been protected to a publication.
 Once you have opened one document in that publication you do not need to contact a license server again to open any of the other documents in the same publication UNLESS the publisher has put a check in.
 And Locklizard does not know what controls a publisher has put on their documents.

 So there is a big difference between the Locklizard PDF DRM approach to offline license control and the Adobe DRM one.
 In the Adobe world there seems to be a mandatory phone home requirement that is triggered by using the service.